ephraimduncan/how-to-nextjs/README.md

 We are using the styles from the `Header.module.css` file as a class on the `<h1>` tag.
 We can see the styling in action on the browser.

-Next, we are Implement global styling for our application.
+Next, we are going to implement global styling for our application.
 The styles created in `global.css` will then apply to your entire application.
 To implement global styling, we add the styles to a `global.css` file in the `styles` directory and import it in the `_app.js` file as the App component initializes all the pages in your Next.js pages.

 Let's change the background color of the application.
 In your `styles/global.css`, add the following: